codelogium/codelogium.github.io/docs/blog/post/java/generic-types.md

 > “Write once, use many” — Generics let you write flexible and reusable code.

+In a nutshell, *Generic Types* let you define interfaces, classes, or methods using a placeholder type that you specify later when calling or instantiating them.
+This is common in Java Collections, like `List<String> quotes`, `ArrayList<Integer>`, or `Map<Long, String> identifier`.<br>
+In simple terms, generics let you write a class or method that can operate on objects of various types — like `Integer`, `String`, or even your own custom classes — without rewriting the code for each type.

 Generics in Java allow you to write code that works with different data types while still being type-safe.
 They reduce boilerplate, prevent runtime errors like `ClassCastException`, and make your code easier to read and maintain.

-In simple terms, generics let you write a class or method that can operate on objects of various types — like `Integer`, `String`, or even your own custom classes — without rewriting the code for each type.

 According to the [official Java documentation](http://docs.oracle.com/javase/tutorial/java/generics/types.html):